ahawkins/hawkins.io/_posts/2011-11-21-reviewing_rails3_in_action.md

 manually.
 All the examples are focused around caching HTML or preventing web request from hitting the server.
 He does not cover using Rails.cache in the model layer for complicated queries for example.
-I think this bad omission and hopefully will be added before the book is published.
+I think this bad omission and hopefully will be added before the second printing.

 He discusses two other enhancments.
 He address the N+1 problem and uses database indexes.
 The N+1 problem is a very basic performance